 Public Lecture at Stanford University - November 2, 2023

 This fall, I had the pleasure of being a Visiting Artist in the Dept. of Art and Art History at Stanford University.
-My time with graduate students and faculty ended with the lecture, Can Art Be a Catalyst for Change? where I discussed my role as an artist, activist, curator, and advocate as part of Stanford’s Millicent Greenwell Clapp Studio Lecture Series.
+My time with graduate students and faculty culminated with the lecture, Can Art Be a Catalyst for Change? where I discussed my role as an artist, activist, curator, and advocate as part of Stanford’s Millicent Greenwell Clapp Studio Lecture Series.
 A special thank you to Enrique Chagoya, Professor of Art, for inviting me.

 Monument to Honor Dr. Maya Angelou Approved for Fabrication